 Of course, while Sonos bills itself as a "wireless hi-fi system", there's no denying a little more cash spent on a dedicated separates system will deliver better sound.

 There are myriad streaming options should you value sound quality over the flexibility Sonos offers.
 You can stream music from your NAS device and other digital libraries to the Audiolab 6000N Play, for instance, to get fantastic audio performance.
 And the more streamers (and speakers) you buy, the more rooms of music you can have.

 You may also then get wider high-resolution audio support (an area where Bluesound and Denon have been quick to capitalise).
-Sure, the Sonos S2 app lets users play 24-bit files from a local drive, but at the time of writing users can only stream hi-res tracks from the Quboz music service.
-That's fine if Quboz membership appeals to you, but not ideal if you're already wedded to one of the other high-res audio streaming services.
+Sure, the Sonos S2 app lets users play 24-bit files from a local drive, but at the time of writing users can only stream hi-res tracks from the Qobuz music service.
+That's fine if Qobuz membership appeals to you, but not ideal if you're already wedded to one of the other high-res audio streaming services.